-MISSOURI STATE BOARD OF HEALTH BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH CTLY.
-PHYSICIANS should state of OCCUPATION is very important.
-File No....
-Primary Registration District No. Refistered No. (a) Residence.
-No.....
-(If nonresident give city or town and State) (Usual place of abode) How long in U.S., if of foreign birth?
+MISSOURI STATE BOARD OF HEALTH BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH TLY.
+PHYSICIANS should state OCCUPATION is very important.
+1. PLACE OF DEATH Registration District No......
+(If nonresident give city or town and State) (Usual place of abode) How lond in U.S., if of ferrign birth?
 Length of residence in city or town where death occurred MEDICAL CERTIFICATE OF DEATH PERSONAL AND STATISTICAL PARTICULARS 5.
-SINGLE, MARRIED, WIDOWED OR 3.
-SEX 4.
-COLOR OR RACE 16.
-DATE OF DEATH (MONTH, DAY AND YEAR) DIVORCED (write the word) 17.
-IF MARRIED, WILDWED, OR HUSBAND of (OR) WIFE OF 6.
-DATE OF BIRTH (MONTH, DAY AND YEAR) If LESS then 1 7.
-AGE YEARS MONTHS DAYS day.
-8. OCCUPATION OF DECEASED (a) Trade, profession, or particular kind of work CONTRIBUTORY..... (b) General nature of industry.
-(SECONDARY) business, or establishment in which employed (or employer). (c) Name of employer 18.
+SINGLE, MARRIED, WIDOWED OR 19 2 COLOR OR RACE 16.
+DATE OF DEATH (MONTH, DAY AND YEAR) DIVORCED forits the word) That I attended deceased from ..
+5a.
+IF MARRIED, WIDOWED, OR DIVORCED HUSBAND OF (OR) WIFE OF should be 6.
+DATE OF BIRTH (MONTH, DAY AND YEAR) 7 E 7.
+AGE If LESS than 1 Монтиз DAYS AGE sho classified. day,bra.
+8. OCCUPATION OF DECEASED (a) Trade, profession, or particular kind of work.
+CONTRIBUTORY (b) General nature of industry, (SECONDARY) business, or establishment in which employed (or employer)..... (c) Name of employer 18.
 WHERE WAS DISEASE CONTRACTED 9.
-BIRTHPLACE (CITY OR TOWN) IF NOT AT PLACE OF DEATHY.....
+BIRTHPLACE (CITY OR TOWN) IF NOT AT PLACE OF DEATH?
 (STATE OR COUNTRY) 10.
-NAME OF FATHER 11.
-BIRTHPLACE OF FATHER State the Disease Causing Dearer, or in deaths from 13.
-BIRTHPLACE OF MOTHER (CI (1) MEANS AND NATURE OF INJURY, and (2) whether HOMICIDAL (See reverse side for additional space.)
-14. INFORMANT .
-(Address) 15.
+NAME OF FATHER WAS THERE AN AUTOPSYT..............
+WHAT TEST CONFIRMED DIAGNOSIST 11.
+BIRTHPLACE OF FATHER (CITY OR TOWN).
+13. BIRTHPLACE OF MOTHER (CUTY OR TOWN).....
+(1) MEANS AND NATURE OF INJURY, and (2) whether Accordantal, Suicidal, or (STATE OR COUNTRY) HOMICIDAL.
+(See reverse side for additional space.)
+14. DATE OF BURIAL BURIAL, CREMATION, OR REMOVAL REGISTRAR